How to submit your paper through OJS

 During the review stage, you'll see a status update at the top, which will keep you informed as reviewers are recruited, assigned and submit their reviews.

-During the review stage, you may be asked to submit revisions which address any concerns raised.
+During the review stage, you may be asked to submit revisions that address any concerns raised.
 If needed, you'll find a Revisions panel where you can upload new files for the editor.